karlseguin/cache.zig/readme.md

 `get` will return `null` if the key is not found, or if the entry associated with the key has expired.
 If the entry has expired, it will be removed.

-`getEntry` can be used to return the entry even if it has expired once.
-While `getEntry` returns the value it also removes it from the cache.
+`getEntry` can be used to return the entry even if it has expired.
+While `getEntry` will return en expired item, it will not promote a expired item in the recency list.
+The main purpose is to allow the caller to serve a stale value while fetching a new one.

 In either case, the entry's `ttl() i64` method can be used to return the number of seconds until the entry expires.
 This will be negative if the entry has already expired.
 The `expired() bool` method will return `true` if the entry is expired.